QS Best Student Cities ranking: 24th

 Sweden’s capital is known for its beauty, friendliness, culture, high quality of life – and high quality of universities.
 Built on 14 islands connected by 57 bridges, Stockholm is also characterized by the fact that water is never far away.

-The city’s KTH Royal Institute of Technology and Stockholm University both make the world’s top 200 in the QS World University Rankings® 2014/15.
+As for universities in Stockholm, the city’s KTH Royal Institute of Technology and Stockholm University both make the world’s top 200 in the QS World University Rankings® 2015/16.
 Stockholm also boasts a number of well-known specialized institutions, including the Stockholm School of Economics and the Karolinska Institute, one of the world’s most prestigious medical universities.

 What is there to do in Stockholm?
-Well, most tourists probably start with exploring the cobbled streets of the city's well-preserved medieval origins, a boat trip around the archipelago (island group) surrounding the main islands, or a visit to one of the many museums and galleries.
+Most visitors start by exploring the cobbled streets of the city's well-preserved medieval origins, a boat trip around the archipelago (island group) surrounding the main islands, or a visit to one of the many museums and galleries.

-As a student, no doubt, you’ll also have plenty of opportunity to explore Stockholm’s buzzing nightlife, bohemian shops and cafes, or perhaps just take a break from studies by relaxing in the parklands of Djurgården Island.
+As a student, you’ll also have plenty of opportunity to explore Stockholm’s buzzing nightlife, bohemian shops and cafés, or perhaps just take a break from studies by relaxing in the parklands of Djurgården Island.

 QS ranked universities